top of page

 EINSTEIN ON THE BEACH: 20th Century Masterpiece

 In the mid-1970s, when the country was in a deep malaise over Watergate, Vietnam, the failure of most of the late-60s protests, artists for theatre and film were producing some of the most outstanding works of art of the century.
 Somehow, in the midst of political upheaval, artists are a little more electrified.
 Hence, we have fewer great plays and films from the ‘80s than we do the ‘70s.
-In that latter decade, if you could find gas to get to a theater, there was a new film almost each week by Scorcese, Bogdanovich, George Roy Hill, etc. In the theatre, there were the musicals by Sondheim and Prince and plays by fresh, engaging playwrights in a time when a play still had a following.
-Today, a play makes almost no large cultural impact.
+In that latter decade, there was a new film almost each week by Scorcese, Bogdanovich, George Roy Hill, etc. In the theatre, there were the musicals by Sondheim and Prince and plays by fresh, engaging playwrights in a time when a play still had a following (today, a play makes almost no large cultural impact.)

 The world of opera, however, was stagnant and staid with largely middle-aged and elderly crowds attending the standard repertory of Puccini, Verdi, and Wagner.
-Films were drawing a new generation; opera, however, was strictly for the uptown and wealthy.
-That is, until an experimental stage director from Waco, Texas, Robert Wilson, and an experimental composer, Philip Glass, collaborated on the monumental music-theatre work Einstein on the Beach.
+Films were at least drawing in a new generation; opera, however, was strictly for the uptown and wealthy.
+That is, until an experimental stage director from Waco, Texas, Robert Wilson, and an experimental composer from Baltimore, Maryland, Philip Glass, collaborated on the monumental music-theatre work Einstein on the Beach.

 Glass virtually had no early audience except for friends in SoHo and young people, who were more receptive to his work due to their interest in hallucinogenic drugs, rock and roll, and Eastern-oriented music.
 Glass used amplified instruments for his self-named ensemble and had studied both traditional Western music at Julliard and with Nadia Boulanger, but also Eastern music with Ravi Shankar.
 The result was an extended period of additive, minimalist music which was shunned by critics as one work could be performed based on two simple notes or an additive piece of repeating notes.
 Glass cut his teeth theatrically with Mabou Mines, an Off-Off Broadway troupe who largely created pieces based on the works of Samuel Beckett.
 Glass and Wilson would inevitably work together because of the small pool of experimental theatre artists in New York.